-- Teachers plan children's learning to develop vocabulary, phrases and syntax connected to the different areas of the curriculum, language skills, grammar and an appreciation of bilingualism and Gaelic language and culture. - In the immersion phase teachers lead learning in all curriculum areas, including the newly introduced English, through the medium of Gaelic. - When Gaelic Medium Education is being delivered successfully, the immersion phase is planned progressively to operate throughout primary and into secondary.
+- Teachers plan children's learning to develop vocabulary, phrases and syntax connected to the different areas of the curriculum, language skills, grammar and an appreciation of bilingualism and Gaelic language and culture.
+The Curriculum for Excellence Benchmarks have a key role for demonstrating progress. - In the immersion phase, teachers lead learning in all curriculum areas, including the newly introduced English, through the medium of Gaelic. - When Gaelic Medium Education is being delivered successfully, the immersion phase is planned progressively to operate throughout primary and into secondary.